Popular Truk Lagoon liveaboards Explore all liveaboards

 What You Can See

 Liveaboards to Chuuk (Truk) Lagoon will have countless wrecks to choose from.
 The Truk lagoon was once referred to as the "Ghost fleet of Truk lagoon" as many thought the souls of the 3000 people who died here were haunting the area and it definitely adds to the eerie but impressive feeling of the dives.
-Along with the wrecks themselves, many of their cargo holds were completely filled, so you will see things ranging from tanks, to bulldozers, motorcycles, boxes of ammunition, weapons and even smaller things such as cutlery and other personal belongings.
-After so many years of being submerged, they have all created their own little marine ecosystems with sponges and corals growing left, right and centre.
+Along with the wrecks themselves, many of their cargo holds were completely filled, so you will see things ranging from tanks to bulldozers, motorcycles, boxes of ammunition, weapons, and even smaller things such as cutlery and other personal belongings.
+After so many years of being submerged, they have all created their own little marine ecosystems with sponges and corals growing left, right, and center.
 You will not be the only ones swimming around this area as Grey reef sharks are often spotted here.
-Along with them, multiple other marine species are spotted from time to time including stingrays, eagle rays, turtles, jellyfish and schools of colourful, tropical fish.
+Along with them, multiple other marine species are spotted from time to time including stingrays, eagle rays, turtles, jellyfish, and schools of colorful, tropical fish.

 Getting To Chuuk (Truk) Lagoon

-Chuuk is located in the Caroline Islands within the Federation of Micronesia, and the capital city of the state of Chuuk is Weno where a third of the entire Chuuk state population live.
+Chuuk is located in the Caroline Islands within the Federation of Micronesia, and the capital city of the state of Chuuk is Weno where a third of the entire Chuuk state population lives.
 Weno has an international airport called Chuuk International Airport.
-There are only three airlines which fly to Chuuk, with the main route being via Guam from Honolulu with United Airlines.
+There are only three airlines that fly to Chuuk, with the main route being via Guam from Honolulu with United Airlines.
 They are not multiple flights a day so you definitely need to check flights so you are not stopping over in Guam for lengthy layovers.
-Once in Weno our Micronesia liveaboards offer itineraries which will also spend some days in the area and then you can visit many of the sites.
+Once in Weno, our Micronesia liveaboards offer itineraries which will also spend some days in the area, and then you can visit many of the sites.
 But please do remember to check any requirements for a liveaboard trip.

 Truk Lagoon Diving Reviews